MacMeDan/StarWarsDirectory/README.md

 # StarWarsDirectory

-A simple application with the theme of StarWars.
-It demonstrates pulling data from an API and saving it to a local `SQL` database.
-It also incorperates a few visual effects, enjoy.
+A example application that has been themed with `Star Wars`

+Demonstrates:
+- Pulling data from an API
+- Saving data localy to a `SQL` database
+- Some sweet transitions
+- Radial button effects

 <br>

-## Sneek peek
+## Sneak peek
 <img src="https://github.com/MacMeDan/StarWarsDirectory/blob/master/Media/StarWarsDirectory.gif" width=40%>
 <br>